-There’s lots of fancy abbreviations in photography and they can be confusing, you can sometimes feel like you’re reading another language!
-So while weighing up the pros and cons of DSLR’s which I am doing at the moment, I thought it may be a good idea to start at the beginning and look at what a DSLR really is.
-Well for starters it’s a camera…
+There’s lots of fancy abbreviations in photography and they can be confusing.
+You can sometimes feel like you’re reading another language!
+So while weighing up the pros and cons of DSLR’s which I am doing at the moment.
+I thought it may be a good idea to start at the beginning and look at what one really is.

 DSLR’s are the same as an SLR, but instead of using film to capture the image as the SLR does, the DSLR uses a digital sensor.
 Some SLR lens will fit their DSLR equivalents, and if not you may be able to get an adapter so they can fit.

 - you can change lens

-- have manual control over the aperture and shutter settings
+- have manual control over the manual settings eg aperture, ISO and shutter settings

-- they give high quality photographs (more megapixels).
+- they give high quality photographs (more megapixels and larger sensors).

-- you can try different types of photography eg. macro, telephoto
+- you can try different types of photography eg. macro, long exposure

-This is a start of a series on photographic abbreviations and what they mean, in an easy to understand way.
+This is also the start of a series on photographic abbreviations and what they mean, in an easy to understand way.